Which Vitamin Deficiency Causes Hair Loss? 15 Most Common

 3. Biotin deficiency and hair loss

-As a water-soluble vitamin, your body does not store this vitamin.
+As a water-soluble vitamin, the body does not store biotin, making regular intake important.

 4. Riboflavin deficiency and hair loss

-This includes helping produce energy within cells, protecting us from damaging particles known as free radicals, and promoting new growth.
+Riboflavin, also known as Vitamin B2, is essential for energy production within cells, protecting the body from free radicals, and promoting new growth.

 5. Vitamin D deficiency and hair loss

-Vitamin D supplements can be an effective way to increase your levels and hopefully improve your hair health.
+Supplementing with vitamin D can effectively increase levels and potentially improve hair health.

 6. Zinc deficiency and hair loss